This is a sponsored post written by me on behalf of Pompeian Grapeseed Oil Spray.

 - Bake for 8 minutes or until the tops spring back when you touch them.
 Let cool in pan.

-- Transfer donuts to cooling rack over a parchment lined sheet pan.
-Spread pecan custard topping over donuts, sprinkle with remaining pecans.
+- Transfer donuts to a cooling rack over a parchment lined sheet pan.
+Spread pecan custard topping over donuts sprinkle with remaining pecans.
 Serve.